marinednadude/NOAA-PMEL-OME-WhiteSterling-phytoplankton-ITS1-PCR-Protocol-BeBOP/NOAA-PMEL-OME-WhiteSterling-phytoplankton-ITS1-PCR-Protocol-BeBOP.md

 ### Safety

-This protocol does not involve any hazardous chemicals, although standard precautions including wearing PPE should be taken to avoid skin and eye exposure to chemical reagents.
+This protocol does not involve any hazardous chemicals, although standard precautions, including wearing PPE, should be taken to avoid skin and eye exposure to chemical reagents.

 ### Training Requirements